anirvansen/crud_fast_api/README.md

     - To give a template which can be used to  get started with fast api with common functionalities.
 - **Are you going to add more functionalities ?**
     - Yes, I am planning to add file uploads,Mail functionality and  many more

+- **Why so basic crud project ?**
+    - I am also in the process of learning the framework, I shall add more complex and advace functionalities in future.

 ## Resources